jorissteyn/php_pcspeak/README.md

 * make sure you have the pcspkr kernel module (or alternative) loaded
 * man console_ioctl
 * Physics of Music: http://www.phy.mtu.edu/~suits/scales.html
+* miditones.c was used to generate a byte stream of simplified midi events for the demo
 * https://code.google.com/p/miditones/
-* miditones.c is used to generate a byte stream of simplified midi events for the demo
 * use gcc -lbsd to compile miditones